 The Council holds units within three property funds and three multi asset funds, the fair value has been calculated using quoted share prices.
-There was a upward movement of £1.18m of the Fair Value of the units held in these funds between 31 March 2020 and 31 March 2021.
+There was an upward movement of £1.62m of the Fair Value of the units held in these funds between 31 March 2020 and 31 March 2021.
+The fund values rebounded during the year having been significantly affected in the previous year by the COVID-19 pandemic.
+Multi Asset Funds valuations stabilised and Property Fund Managers considered that they could attach less weight to previous market evidence for comparison purposes, to inform opinions of value (see page 88 for more details).